Special Theme: The Future of Education, Powered by 5G-Backed IT and AI

 Online: New online delivery in the era of the pandemic (includes social networks)

-Complexity: Complex Social Systems and their role in education
+Complexity: Complex Social Systems and Internet of Behaviours and their role in education.

 Curriculum: Curricula for global technical challenges

-Roles: Changes roles and relationships of learners and teachers in technology mediated environments
+Roles: Changing roles and relationships of learners and teachers in technology-mediated environments,

 Innovation: Innovative use of technology for teaching and learning

-Plagiarism: The impact of technology on plagiarism and cheating
+Plagiarism: Impact of technology on plagiarism and cheating.